sc0210/Particle-Tracking-OpenCV/README.md

 # Particle-Tracking-python-OpenCV
 > This project is inspired by a hands-on lecture (Brownian motion exp.) in school.
-The main goal of this project is to extend self-learning programing skill and provide more convenient tools to optimized the postprocessing.
-Looking forward to share with junior students!
+The main goal of this project is to extend self-learning programing skill and provide tools to optimize the workflow.
+Currently, looking forward to share with junior students!

 ## Sample result
 ![free1_0100.png](./Export/TrackFile/GIF/Track_Free.gif)